Clidive Branch No.410 of the British Sub-Aqua Club

 13.2 At its first meeting, the Committee shall appoint one of their members Vice-Chairman.

 13.3 The Committee shall have the power to fill any vacancy among the Officers of the Branch or among the rest of the Committee’s membership which occurs during their term of office, and any person newly appointed to the Committee to fill such vacancy shall become a full voting member thereof.
-The Committee shall also have the power to co-opt up to four non-voting members.
+The Committee shall also have the power to co-opt up to eight non-voting members.

 13.4 The Committee shall determine any question as to the interpretation of these Bye-laws and of any regulations made here under and may rule in connection with any situation not otherwise proved for herein.
 In the latter event, such ruling shall only remain in effect until the next General Meeting of the Branch its continued validity shall depend upon ratification at that meeting.